borkdude/blog/posts/porting-cljs-project-to-squint.md

 `ns` form.
 The squint compiler looks for a `.cljc` file within `:paths`, the loads this file using [SCI](https://github.com/babashka/sci), makes the transformation and the resumes compilation of the transformed form.
-The reason SCI is used is that squint doesn't know Clojure's data structures at runtime, but you can still use them at compile time.
+The reason SCI is used is that squint doesn't know Clojure's data structures at run-time, but you can still use them at compile time.
 This model is pretty similar how CLJS executes macros on the JVM.